roman-neuhauser/Ansel-wiki/Home.md

 Reusing that 4th order diffusion model in wavelets space, I invented the joint guided laplacian + RGB ratios diffusion method to reconstruct clipped highlights in 3D, added in darktable 4.0.
 This one accidentally qualifies as a supervised machine learning algorithm for gradient-based optimization.
 Fancy words to say that we reconstruct damaged parts of the image by filling them with synthetic content that extrapolates the gradients from the valid parts in a smooth way.

+In early 2022, I developed a new [uniform color space](https://eng.aurelienpierre.com/2022/02/color-saturation-control-for-the-21th-century/) specifically for the needs of the color balance RGB, that allows to manipulate saturation for artistic purposes with account for the [Helmholtz-Kohlrausch effect](https://en.wikipedia.org/wiki/Helmholtz%E2%80%93Kohlrausch_effect).

 More importantly, I hate computers, programming and high technology (aka stuff I can't repair myself with a wrench).
 I would still be running Windows XP if it was still supported, and I don't give a flying shit about trending techs… They are all a waste of energy and doped silicon brought to you by capitalists to keep selling useless products to people who have already all they need and more than they deserve.